TaxReformYYC/website-jan-2018/source/_posts/I-lost-How-do-I-apply-for-Judicial-Review.md

 File 121620... the ARB decided against me!

 I'd be choked, but this does open the possibility for a Judicial Review before the Court of Queen's Bench.
-As a side benefit, this necessitates notifying my MLA, Sandra Jansen, of the application.
+As a side benefit, this necessitates notifying my MLA, Sandra Jansen, of the application for review.
 I still haven't received a response from my [inquiry last August](2017/08/10/MLA-Sandra-Jansen-Provincial-Law-Undermines-Bureaucratic-Accountability/).

 At this point, I'm not 100% certain I am going to apply for review.
 People normally hire lawyers for this kind of thing.
 I don't have money for that.